ETHZ-TEC/LWB/README.md

 FlockLab is a public testbed hosted by the [Computer Engineering Group](http://www.tec.ethz.ch/) at ETH Zurich.
 Besides Olimex MSP430-CCRF, FlockLab currently supports the TelosB, OpenMote, TinyNode, Opal, and Iris platforms.
 Please visit [http://www.flocklab.ethz.ch](http://www.flocklab.ethz.ch) to create an account and start using FlockLab.
 To concretely run the LWB demo application on FlockLab, you should

-1. Compile the code and embed the program image into `apps/lwb/locklab-cc430.xml`:
+1. Compile the code

     ```
     make
     make flocklab
     ```
+   and embed the program image into `apps/lwb/locklab-cc430.xml`.

 2. Adjust the FlockLab configuration file `flocklab-cc430.xml`.
 You can set various parameters for your test.
-The most important ones are:
+The most important ones are

     ```
     <durationSecs>       the duration of your test in seconds